 The difficulty is that each child has a different type of muscular atrophy or spinal cord problem.
 The only way to offer the best treatment for a child is to construct a personalized exoskeleton for each patient.

 They are expensive

 Furthermore, exoskeletons are expensive as well as complex.
 Therefore, despite inspiring hope in children and their families, exoskeletons are still not affordable for most people.

 There are only some models in certain hospitals.
 However, the project directors of exoskeletons say that the only way for children to have one right now is for their family to rent one.
 Unfortunately, this would cost them 800 euros (around 855 dollars) a month.

 This is a very high figure for the majority of families.
 Therefore, acquiring an exoskeleton for their child is a distant dream.
 Sadly, this brings more sadness than joy into these family’s lives.

 Discover: 8 Ways to Eat Healthy on a Tight Budget

 Moreover, these children need to use and benefit from this technology now, because each month that passes is lost time for rehabilitation.
 Waiting also reduces the child’s chance for an improvement of their quality of life.

-We hope that governments invest in this type of project, because something as basic and wonderful as walking should be accessible to everyone.
+All that can be done is hope that governments invest in this type of project because something as basic and wonderful as walking should be accessible to everyone.